gyakoo/cpoly/README.md

 OpenGL viewer provided.
 Depends on GLFW which is included but also in https://github.com/glfw/glfw

-# How it works
+# How it works (work in progress)
-the idea is the following, not implemented yet
+the idea is the following:
 <pre>
    LOOP1
    if first partition,